shortishly/haystack-demo/README.md

     shortishly/haystack
 ```

-You should now have Haystack and 5 demo microservices running within Docker:
+You should now have Haystack and 5 demo micro services running within Docker:

 ```shell
 docker ps --format="{{.Names}}"